Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Book a tour of fountains and squares of Rome

-In addition, if you like the Japanese theme, at the stalls of the Mercatino Giapponese you are sure to find the gift you are looking for (jewelry, accessories, art, decorative objects, etc.) either for your loved ones or for you!
+Also, if you like the Japanese theme in the stalls of the Mercatino Giapponese you are sure to find the gift you are looking for (jewelry, accessories, art, decorative objects, etc.) Either for your loved ones or for you!

 • Address: Via Biordo Michelotti, 2, 00176 Roma